Maximal zero product subrings and inner ideals of simple rings: Orthogonal pairs of one-sided ideals

 (i) $\Rightarrow$ (ii): Taking $\cL = B + QB$ and $\cR = B + BQ$, it is easily seen that (ii) holds.

 (ii) $\Rightarrow$ (i): Clearly, $B^2 \subseteq {\cL}\cR =0$ and $BQB \subseteq \cR Q\cL \subseteq \cR \cL \subseteq B$. \end{proof}

-\begin{pgraph} Following \cite{BR}, we say that an additive subgroup $B$ of $Q$ is a {\it regular inner ideal} of $Q$ if it satisfies the equivalent conditions of the above proposition.
+\begin{pgraph} Following \cite{BR}, we say that an additive subgroup $B$ of $Q$ is a {\em regular inner ideal} of $Q$ if it satisfies the equivalent conditions of the above proposition.
+In that case the orthogonal pair $(\cR,\cL)$ in (ii) is said to be {\em associated to} $B$.
 We note the following properties of regular inner ideals.

 \begin{itemize} \item[{\rm (i)}] If $B$ is nonzero in Proposition \ref{trivinn1}, then both $\cR$ and $\cL$ are nonzero and therefore $(\cR, \cL)$ is an orthogonal pair.